-You’ve probably come across the claim that certain exercises, most notably squats and deadlifts, increase your testosterone levels, which in turn will lead to a faster rate of muscle growth.
+You’ve probably come across the claim that certain compound exercises, the barbell squat in particular, will increase your testosterone levels, which in turn will lead to a faster rate of muscle growth.

 Google around, and you’ll see headlines like: